Explore UAB

 University of Alabama at Birmingham (UAB)

-Dr. Bertha Hidalgo is an Associate Professor in the Department of Epidemiology at the University of Alabama at Birmingham and Associate Dean for Diversity, Equity, and Inclusion at the UAB School of Public Health.
+Dr. Bertha Hidalgo is an Associate Professor in the Department of Epidemiology at the University of Alabama at Birmingham and Associate Dean of Access and Engagement at the UAB School of Public Health.
 She holds degrees from Stanford University, the University of Southern California, and the University of Alabama at Birmingham.
 Her research focuses on health inequities related to COVID-19 and cardiometabolic diseases, with a particular focus on Latino populations, genomics, and dissemination science.
 She is passionate about science communication and leads a dissemination science project funded by Research Goes Red and Verily to increase awareness and education about CVD and increase participation in Research Goes Red.
 She is the principal investigator of an NHLBI-funded R01 to explore the epigenome of women with preeclampsia.

 Kathryn Kaiser, PhD